tradle/mycloud/project/docs/questions.md

 ### Gotchas

 if deploying from scratch, X-Ray requires permissions to be deployed before tracing can be turned on, so first deploy with awsTracingConfig commented out

+also, after first deploy, need to re-run gen:env script to get iot-endpoint